LiliMeng/GAI_recommendations/README.md

 5. **Few-Shot Prompting**: The study also explored the use of few-shot prompting to better capture user preferences and needs, enhancing ChatGPT's ability to make personalized recommendations.

-Overall, the study highlights ChatGPT's potential in the recommendation domain, suggesting that with further exploration and refinement, large language models like ChatGPT could significantly improve recommendation systems.
+Overall, the experimental results show that ChatGPT performs well in rating prediction but poorly in sequential and direct recommendation tasks, indicating the need for further exploration and improvement.
+Despite its limitations, ChatGPT outperforms state-of-the-art methods in terms of human evaluation for explainable recommendation tasks, highlighting its potential to generate explanations and summaries.

 ### Top-k Hit Ratio (HR@k) for Sequential and Direct Recommendation